automl/GrowNN/README.md

-# Master Thesis: Growing With Experience; Growing Neural Networks in Deep Reinforcement Learning
+# Master Thesis: Growing With Experience: Growing Neural Networks in Deep Reinforcement Learning
-This repository holds the code for the Master Thesis: `Growing With Experience; Growing Neural Networks in Deep Reinforcement Learning`.
+This repository holds the code for the Master Thesis: `Growing With Experience: Growing Neural Networks in Deep Reinforcement Learning`.
 Our repository contains the code of all experiments conducted for this thesis, and the code to create the plots.

 ![Results on the Ant environment as shown in the thesis](plotting/ant/overall_training_process/ant_training_process.png)